- This event has passed.

-After being held in Kyrgyzstan three times in a row since its inception, this year’s 4th edition will move to Turkey.
-The location and dates have not been announced yet and will be listed on this page as soon as the information becomes available.
+After being held in Kyrgyzstan three times in a row since its inception, this year’s 4th edition will reportedly move to the Turkish city of Bursa in the country’s northwestern Anatolia region.
+The exact location and dates have not been announced yet and will be listed on this page as soon as the information becomes available.

 It is expected that the games in Turkey may be different in format from the ones held before in Kyrgyzstan.
 However, if previous editions are any indication of what may be in stock, then the 2020 Olympics for Nomads promise to deliver once again a whole lot of spectacle and excitement.

 The last edition in 2018 was held for seven days on the shores of Lake Issyk-Kul – the world’s second-largest alpine lake – with action-packed displays of strength and incredible showmanship.
 Events included wrestling, javelin and archery – all from on the back of a horse – and the brutal but popular sport of Kok Boru, a game similar to polo where two teams of horsemen compete with one another to throw a heavy carcass of a headless goat inside a goal at either end of a large field.